bluntwizard/steam_deck_dub_edition/src/assets/fonts/README.md

-# Font Collection for Steam Deck DUB Edition
+# Font Collection for Grimoire

 This directory contains locally-hosted fonts for the guide to reduce dependency on Google Fonts and ensure offline functionality.